STAPO: Stabilizing Reinforcement Learning for LLMs by Silencing Rare Spurious Tokens: Preliminaries

 \subsection{Clip-Higher and Token Normalization}

-Starting from GRPO design, a few large-scale RL algorithms were proposed last year.
-DAPO~\cite{yu2025dapo} proposes four additional training tricks, among which token-level normalization and an asymmetric clip-higher mechanism are shown to be particularly effective for stabilizing RL training.
-JustRL~\cite{he2025justrl} adopts these two components and achieves strong empirical performance.
+Building upon the GRPO framework, several large-scale RL algorithms have recently emerged.
+Notably, DAPO~\cite{yu2025dapo} removes the KL penalty and introduces a set of training enhancements, with token-level normalization and an asymmetric clip-higher mechanism proving particularly effective for stabilizing optimization.
+Subsequent work, such as JustRL~\cite{he2025justrl}, has adopted these two components and demonstrated strong empirical performance.
 The corresponding objective is written as:

-where $\epsilon_\mathrm{low}$ and $\epsilon_\mathrm{high}$ are the asymmetric clipping parameters introduced by the clip-higher mechanism.
-Due to its simplicity and strong empirical performance, we adopt this configuration as our baseline objective.
+where $\epsilon_\mathrm{low}$ and $\epsilon_\mathrm{high}$ denote the asymmetric clipping parameters integral to the clip-higher mechanism.
+Given its simplicity and robust empirical success, we adopt this augmented configuration as our baseline objective.